Teen robbery suspect shot to death in garage by resident in Saginaw, police say

 A second 16-year-old robbery suspect fled the scene, but he was later identified.

-“He was questioned and later released to his parents,” said Saginaw Assistant Police Russell Ragsdale in a telephone interview with the Fort Worth Star-Telegram Monday morning.
+“He was questioned and later released to his parents,” said Saginaw Assistant Police Chief Russell Ragsdale in a telephone interview with the Fort Worth Star-Telegram on Monday morning.

 Saginaw police said the 18-year-old was detained for questioning, but he was not arrested.